-It is possible to query the balance of an address using the property balance and to send Ether (in units of wei) to an address using the send function:
+It is possible to query the balance of an address using the property balance and to send Ether (in units of wei) to an address using the transfer function:

 '''

 address x = 0x123;

 address myAddress = this;

-if (x.balance < 10 && myAddress.balance >= 10) x.send(10);
+if (x.balance < 10 && myAddress.balance >= 10) x.transfer(10);

 '''

-Note: If x is a contract address, its code (more specifically: its fallback function, if present) will be executed together with the send call (this is a limitation of the EVM and cannot be prevented).
-If that execution runs out of gas or fails in any way, the Ether transfer will be reverted.
-In this case, send returns false.
+Note: If x is a contract address, its code (more specifically: its fallback function, if present) will be executed together with the transfer call (this is a limitation of the EVM and cannot be prevented).
+If that execution runs out of gas or fails in any way, the Ether transfer will be reverted and the current contract will stop with an exception.